ian-shafer/ian-shafer.github.io/_posts/2016-02-02-db-migrations.md

 title: Roll Your Own Database Migrations
 ---

 I once worked at a startup where database migration scripts distributed via email.
-This is not necessarily a horrible thing -- I don't remember a time where it caused a major issue (especially when compared to the bug that charged customers 10x the purchase price).
+The engineering team was very small and I don't remember a time where it caused a major issue (especially when compared to the bug that charged customers 10x the purchase price).
 But, if you want to make your database migrations a little more formal than email, you can read on about how I do this.

-By the way, there are many frameworks that manage database migrations for you.
-I've used some of these frameworks before and they're great.
-Many of the techniques that I use in my day-to-day development come from things I've seen in other pieces of software -- Ruby on Rails and Drupal are two examples.
+There are many frameworks that manage database migrations for you.
+I've used some of these frameworks and they're great.
+Many of the techniques that I use in my day-to-day development come from things I've seen in other pieces of software -- Ruby on Rails, Drupal, and Spring are a few examples.
 If you're using one of these frameworks and are curious about how they might work, read on.

 The Problem
 --------------------------------------------------------------------------------

 Over the life of a software project that uses a relational database, the schema will need to change.
 How should these schema changes be tracked and applied in all environments (dev, qa, prod, etc.)?

 The simple answer is that one would want to track the changes just like we track code changes in any SCMS.
-This gives us the ability to see what the schema was like at any given time, and it gives us the ability to replay schema updates in an isolated environmet.
+This gives us the ability to see what the schema was at any given time, and it gives us the ability to replay schema updates in an isolated environmet.

 Also, we'd want the updates applied automatically, or at least with just a few keypresses.

 One Solution
 --------------------------------------------------------------------------------

-When faced with this problem about four years ago (I was building an e-commerce platform for a now defunct startup), I came up with a simple solution that has served me well since then.
+When faced with this problem about four years ago (I was building an e-commerce platform for a now defunct startup), I came up with a simple solution that has served me well since.

 The idea is simple: